 Surely by now, someone has sat you down and told you that June is National Safety Month.
-In less harrowing times, someone from the National Safety Council would have been invited to your workplace, and you could have been watching office safety videos of people tripping over open file drawers, and impaling themselves on a letter spike, the kind of slapstick not seen since the NSC interceded, and Laurel and Hardy stopped accepting handyman jobs.
+In less harrowing times, someone from the National Safety Council could have been invited to your workplace so you could watch office safety videos of people tripping over open file drawers.

 The Beatles — Abbey Road (1969)